Patient education: Parkinson disease treatment options — medications (Beyond the Basics)

 Clinical manifestations of Parkinson disease

-Diagnosis of Parkinson disease
+Diagnosis and differential diagnosis of Parkinson disease

 Etiology and pathogenesis of Parkinson disease

 Management of comorbid problems associated with Parkinson disease

 Overview of tremor

 Pharmacologic treatment of Parkinson disease

 All topics are updated as new information becomes available.
 Our peer review process typically takes one to six weeks depending on the issue.